 Note: The final decision will be made by GNOME.Asia Summit Committee.
 Please understand that the highest vote score of the design may not be designated the final winner due to cost or other production considerations.

 GNOME.Asia Summit 2014 invites proposals for presentations at the conference.
 GNOME.Asia Summit is Asia’s GNOME user and developer conference, spreading the knowledge of GNOME across Asia.
 The conference will be held in BeiHang University, Beijing, China on May 24 -25, 2014.
 The conference follows the release of GNOME 3.12, helping to bring new desktop paradigms that facilitate user interaction in the computing world.
 It will be a great place to celebrate and explore the many new features and enhancements to the GNOME 3.12 release and to help make GNOME as successful as possible.
 We welcome proposals by newcomers and experienced speakers alike.

 - GNOME Marketing

-- Asia Success Stories/ Local GNOME Projects
+- Asia success stories / Local GNOME Projects

-- GNOME and Education
+- GNOME and Educations

 - GNOME Outreach Program for Women